Why is Body Language Relevant?

 - Back-channel signals - positive body language reactions to a speaker.

-- Baton signals - gestures which reinforce the rhythm of speech.
+- Baton signals - gestures that reinforce the rhythm of speech.

 - Barrier - describing signals in which the hands or arms or a table, or adjusting clothing, etc., form a defence or obstruction between two people, such a folded arms.